- How is acute lymphocytic leukemia treated?

 Side effects of chemo

-While chemo drugs kill cancer cells, they can also damage normal cells.
-This happens because they target fast growing cells such as cancer cells, but in the process they also damage other fast growing cells.
+Chemo drugs kill fast-growing cells such as cancer cells, but in the process they also damage other normal cells that grow fast.

-The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
+The side effects of chemo depend on the type and dose of drugs given and how long they are taken.
 Common side effects might include:

 - Hair loss